 Will I be canceled if I hire a Public Adjuster or Insurance Appraiser?

 No. The adjusting profession is mandated by the Legislature and regulated by the Department of Insurance.
 It would be a serious violation if any Insurance Company would discriminate against you in any way for exercising a right given to you by the State Legislature.
 Insurance appraisers are part of many insurance policies and are expected to be hired, as per your insurance policy.

 Will I have to pay for your services if you are unable to collect money for me?

 We often only work off a percentage of your recovery, except in Louisiana.
 Therefore, in those instances if there is no recovery, there is no fee.
-We only collect a fee if we are able to get you insurance company to pay for your damages.
-When acting as an Insurance Appraiser its often a time & expense for our services.
+We only collect a fee if we are able to get your insurance company to pay for your damages.
+When acting as an insurance appraiser it’s often a time & expense for our services.

 My claim was denied, am I entitled to a second opinion?

-Yes!
-Many of our clients that were told their claim was denied.
+Yes.
+Many of our clients were told their claim was denied.
 We simply reopen the loss, negotiate with your insurance company, and insist they pay for viable damages.